 Lie on your back with your arms straight at your sides, palms down.
 Lift at your hips until your pelvis is 6 to 12 inches off the floor, depending on your comfort level, keeping your spine straight.
 Squeeze the buttocks as you lift until you feel a stretch in both your hamstrings and your lower back.
 Hold for a five count.
 Do a set of 10.

-Do exercises that get your blood pumping to help your back heal and decrease stiffness.
-This can include walking, biking or swimming.
-Do not run or jog until your back feels better.
-The pounding against the ground can aggravate the injury.
+Now that your back is feeling better, maintain your back health to prevent recurring injuries.
+Yoga or another stretching routine is a great option for remaining limber.
+Light aerobic exercises that get your blood pumping can also maintain health and decrease stiffness.
+This can include walking, biking, or swimming.
+Remember, do not run or jog if your back is hurting, as the pounding against the ground can aggravate the injury.